Machine learning the deuteron: new architectures and uncertainty quantification

-Unlike in Ref.~\cite{Keeble2020}, we display the wave functions of Fig.~\ref{wf_var_wf} in a linear and denser grid of points than the one used to compute energy quadratures.
-This allows us to investigate whether the network is able to learn efficiently not only the properties at the mesh points or the origin, but also the continuity of the wave function across a set of points at finite momentum.
-Indeed, we observe a step-like behaviour in the two-layer $D-$state wavefunctions (panels (f) and (h) of Fig.~\ref{fig:wf_var_wf}).
+Unlike in Ref.~\cite{Keeble2020}, we display the wavefunctions of Fig.~\ref{fig:wf_var_wf} in a linear and denser grid of points than the one used to compute energy quadratures.
+This allows us to investigate whether the network is able to learn efficiently not only the properties at the mesh points or the origin, but also the continuity of the wavefunction across a set of points at finite momentum.
+Indeed, we observe a step-like behavior in the two-layer $D-$state wavefunctions (panels (f) and (h) of Fig.~\ref{fig:wf_var_wf}).
 These steps occur precisely in the vicinity of each quadrature mesh point and they are more easily seen at high momenta where mesh points are relatively spaced apart.
 Clearly, two-layer networks have enough flexibility to generate horizontal steps around these points.
-In other words, the networks learn the properties of the wave function only locally around the meshpoints and interpolate in a stepwise fashion between them.
+In other words, the networks learn the properties of the wavefunction only locally around the meshpoints and interpolate in a stepwise fashion between them.
 We take this as another, different sign of out-of-sample uncertainty.
-We stress that the step do not occur in simpler, less flexible one-layer models.
+We stress that the steps do not occur in simpler, less flexible one-layer models.
 We speculate that the lack of flexibility of such models forces them to behave in a more continuous fashion.
 Further, these effects are not detected in integrated quantities, since the quadrature meshpoint values are well reproduced by all the networks.
 In other words, in our set-up, the regions between mesh points do not contribute to the loss functions.
-Therefore, the network can push the variance to these regions with virtually no observable effect.
+Therefore, the network can push the variance to these regions with no observable effect.
 We also note that all wave functions go immediately to zero for values of $q$ larger than the ones shown in Fig. \ref{fig:wf_var_wf}.